Cut-Set Bounds on Network Information Flow: Comparison

 \section{Comparison}

-We now compare the bounds $\R_{FD}$, derived for correlated sources in Section~\ref{sec:FDBound} and $\Rindep$, derived for independent sources in Section~\ref{sec:FDBdIS} with the known bounds reviewed in Section~\ref{sec:graphical bounds}.
-It should be noted that a comparison of these known bounds does not seem to have been previously performed in the literature.
+We now compare our bounds $\R_{FD}$ and $\R_{FD}^{\perp}$ with some known bounds.
+It should be noted that a comparison of all these known bounds does not seem to have been previously performed in the literature.
 This is in part due to the different forms of the bounds.
 In contrast, our unifying framework enables us to complete this comparison.

-In addition to establishing the comparative strength of the bounds (which is very important from both theoretical and practical point of views), the comparison may provide insight into the essential technical ingredients for characterization of the bounds and hence helps answer why one bound is better (or similar) to another.
+In addition to establishing the comparative strength of the bounds, the comparison may provide insight into the essential technical ingredients for characterization of the bounds and hence helps answer why one bound is better than (or similar to) another.
+For comparison purpose we assume that $a(s)$ are singletons for all $s \in \sessions$.